Menu Close

 Seatone conducted a literature review peer reviewed science and subsequently prepared the paper Impacts of Climate Change on Mangrove Ecosystems in the Coastal and Marine Environments of Caribbean Small Island Developing States for the United Kingdom Commonwealth Heads of Government.
 The effort is part of a collaborative led by the Commonwealth Marine Economies Program (CMEP).
 The collaborative brings together United Kingdom marine institutes, national governments of commonwealth small island developing states (SIDS) and regional organizations, to help support maritime development in SIDS.
 Climate change is a strategic priority for CMEP and one of its first key outputs is the Caribbean climate change report card.

-Facilitation of a Workshop on Offshore Aquaculture in the Southern California Bight (Part 2/2016)
+Workshop on Offshore Aquaculture in the Southern California Bight (Part 2/2016)

 National Oceanic and Atmospheric Administration/Aquarium of the Pacific